Byun Kang-Suk 변강석

 Academic and Research Contributions

-Byun has been affiliated with the Department of Sign Language Interpretation and Translation at Kangnam University, where he has taught and engaged in research and KSL corpus projects[1][3].
+Byun is currently a Visiting Professor at the Department of Sign Language Interpretation and Translation at Kangnam University, where he teaches and conducts research on Korean Sign Language (KSL), with a focus on corpus development and lexicographic resources, including KSL dictionary projects[1][3].

 Research Areas and Impact